RSPB Loch Lomond

 Bluebell walks in the spring.
 Photo by David McCullochSkeins of geese in the winter.
 Photo by David McCullochBug hunting.
 Photo by Helen PughPond dipping.
 Photo by Helen PughDen building.
 Photo by Helen PughHire a guide.
 Photo by Helen Pugh

-RSPB Scotland Loch Lomond is a special place for wildlife.
+RSPB Scotland Loch Lomond is a special place for wildlife and people.
 Located on the south-east shores of the loch, the site has a variety of habitats from ancient woodlands to wildflower meadows and grasslands.
 RSPB Scotland has been managing the site in partnership with Loch Lomond and the Trossachs National Park and Scottish Natural Heritage since 2012, to make it an even better home for nature.

 In spring stroll through sweet smelling bluebell filled woodlands while listening out for tree pipits and redstarts calling.
 In summer look out for ospreys soaring high above, while wandering through wildflower meadows.